ygaros/mini-server/README.md

-### THE SIMPLEST OF THE SIMPLE HTTP SERVER ON THE MARKET
+### The simplest available HTTP server on the market

 *attach to your pom and start discovering*